yneves/atomic-sqlite/README.md

 ## Install

- * Download installer at the [website](http://yneves.com/atomic-sqlite/)
+ * Download installer at the [website](http://yneves.com/atomic-sqlite/), then install and enjoy.

- * Download zip on releases pages and drop files into atom-shell's `resources/app` directory.
+ * Download zip on releases page and drop files into atom-shell's `resources/app` directory.
+Please note that node binary is necessary on PATH or atom-shell's root directory.

 ## Contribute